QuirkyCort/tutorials/courses/120 IoTy/20 Basics/10 GPIO Pins.md

 ### Code

-This example code turns the built-in LED (Pin 2) on when the button is pressed, and off when it is released.
+This example code turns the built-in LED (Pin 2) on when the button (...connected to Pin 4) is pressed, and off when it is released.

 ### Blocks